riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 ## Staff growth and details of hiring method

+*[Attachment D][attachment d], "Budget review and proposal", is a spreadsheet containing detailed budget information, which is relevant to this section.*

 7:15: Male board member: Better understanding of staff work?
 Breakdown staff by function.
 38 full-time staff.
 And between GW and Open Phil.